About Us The Experience The Boats First Timers Upcoming Charters Costs Gallery Reserve Get in Touch

 After the trip, we tally shared expenses (mooring fees, provisions, fuel, insurance, ice) and divide evenly.
 We track everything with a simple envelope system so there are no surprises.
 This is how we arrive at the ~$2,900 all-in figure.

 On deposits: Deposits are generally non-refundable, but we're human beings — not a cruise line.
-If you need to cancel due to illness or a genuine emergency, we'll have a real conversation about it.
+If you need to cancel due to illness or a genuine emergency, we'll work with you and figure out a solution.

 For context